 Work health and safety in the agriculture industry is regulated by states and territories.
 For information about laws applying to you and your workplace, contact your work health and safety regulator.

-Information on all work-related fatalities occurring in this industry can be found in the Work-related Traumatic Injury Fatalities 2010-11 report.
+The latest information on work-related fatalities occurring in this industry can be found in the Work-related Traumatic Injury report.

-Information on the fatalities and injuries that occur on Australian farms can be found in the Work-related Injuiries and Fatalities on Australian Farms report.
+Information on the fatalities and injuries that occur on Australian farms can be found in the Work-related Injuries and Fatalities on Australian Farms report.